 Development proposals along waterbodies and watercourses are to take into consideration flood inundation and erosion.
 In addition, development proposals along Lake Ontario are to take into consideration dynamic beach hazards and wave uprush Development will not be permitted in such areas.

 h) The boundaries of the Environmental Protection designation are approximate.
-For interpretation of the extent and exact location of the boundaries of Environmental Protection Lands, the best available data should be referred to or a site specific survey should be carried out.
-Technical input should be received from the Ministry of Natural Resources or the Conservation Authority.
+For interpretation of the extent and exact location of the boundaries of Environmental Protection Lands, the best available data should be referred to or a site-specific survey should be carried out.
+Technical input should be received from the Ministry of Natural Resources and Forestry or the Conservation Authority.

 Minor alterations to the boundaries shown on the land use schedule resulting from more detailed information or mapping will not require an amendment to this Plan provided the general intent of the Plan is maintained.